 Isabella Parkinson is a German Brazilian theatre and film actress, based in Berlin and Rio de Janeiro.

-She was in the miniseries “JK”, aired by TV Globo in 2006, having since acted in several Brazilian plays, TV miniseries and films, working with directors such as Ary Coslov, Cristina Moura, Bruno Garcia, Daniel Rezende and Dennis Carvalho.
+In 2006 she had a guest role in the Brazilian TV series JK, aired by Rede Globo,, having since acted in several Brazilian plays and films, working with directors such as Ary Coslov, Cristina Moura, Bruno Garcia, Daniel Rezende, Dennis Carvalho and Amora Mautner.

-2018 she debuted as a writer/director with the play “Low Risk – a state of mind”, which she also produced and stared in.
-After two successful seasons in German in Berlin (2018 + 2019) at the Acker Stadt Palast, the play had its premiere in Portuguese at the theatre SESI Rio Vermelho, in Salvador Brazil (2020).
-The play will be on tour in Europe and Brazil in 2021.
+2018 she debuted as a writer/director with the play LOW RISK, which she also produced and stared in.
+After two successful seasons in Berlin at the Acker Stadt Palast, the play had its premiere in March 2020 in Portuguese at the Theatre SESI Rio Vermelho.

 She is also a German-Portuguese translator of contemporary plays.
-“Ladrões”, from the German “Diebe” written by Dea Loher, was commissioned by the Goethe Institute.
-“Fast verlorene Liebesmüh”, written by Pedro Bricio and translated from Portuguese, was published by the Verlag Theater der Zeit.
-“Die Sirene Nebenan”, written by Julia Spadaccini and translated from Portuguese was published by the Zuckerhut Theaterverlag.
+The Portuguese translation of DIEBE/LADRÕES, written by Dea Loher, was commissioned by the Goethe Institute.
+FAST VERLORENE LIEBESMÜH, written by Pedro Bricio and translated from Portuguese, was published by the Verlag Theater der Zeit in 2019.
+DIE SIRENE NEBENAN, written by Julia Spadaccini and translated from Portuguese was published by the Zuckerhut Theaterverlag.

 In Brazil she produced the public reading of LADRÕES (Rio), the play MOMO (Rio + São Paulo) and her play LOW RISK (Salvador).

 She has been a guest teacher at the acting school DIE ETAGE in Berlin since 2019.